Silhouettes of people sitting in the Harris Theater, with the screen far ahead of them

 Sign up for our Harris Theater email list and be the first to know about new films, special promotions, and more!

-About The Harris Theater
+About the Harris Theater

 The Pittsburgh Cultural Trust's Harris Theater is one of the most active arts facilities in the region showing art films nearly every day of the year.